mcserversoft/documentation/docs/networking/port-forwarding.md

 ---
 sidebar_position: 6
 title: Port forwarding
-description: To allow your friends to play with you !
+description: Opening your server to the internet to allow your friends to join
 ---

 ## Introduction {#-introduction}